 January 16, 2017

 In a now-deleted video, Neo-Nazi “Fascist Lemming” lambastes former allies who turned against Enoch, claiming that they were destroying everything the alt-right worked so hard to build up.
 An article for Salon.com describes the Enoch affair, and claims the TRS host decided to quit The Daily Shoah altogether.
 On Twitter, SeventhSon delivers the following message to TRS fans: “I still don’t know what we’re doing, so I can’t answer anything at this time.
 There will be audio with my voice tomorrow.
 What?
 IDK.”
 Enoch sends out a single tweet: “This isn’t over.”

 January 17, 2017

 In an uncharacteristically brief episode of The Daily Shoah, hosts SeventhSon and Alex McNabb address the doxxing controversy sans Mike Enoch.
 SeventhSon says that Enoch couldn’t appear on the podcast due to the fallout from his doxxing, and claims he and his wife have separated — a claim that is, so far, unsubstantiated.
-He also said that, contrary to claims made by The Daily Stormer and Salon.com, Mike Enoch had not resigned from TRS and would continue to host The Daily Shoah.
+He also said that, contrary to initial reports from The Daily Stormer and Salon.com, Mike Enoch had not resigned from TRS and would continue to host The Daily Shoah.
 Suffice it to say that while TRS has been wounded, it is still very much alive.